Saif-Shamjid/My-Quotes/README.md

 - # " Romance always feels good only in movies "
 - # " You can't escape your pain you need to learn how to surf on the pain "
 - # " Focus on the main thing "
+- # " Complexness and Difficulty exist because we make them for our own "